-Nikoi goes to huge lengths to reduce, recycle, reuse or upcycle any waste and as a result is "zero-waste" (ie less than 10% of waste goes to landfill).
+Nikoi goes to huge lengths to reduce, recycle, reuse or upcycle any waste and as a result is "zero-waste" (i.e. less than 10% of waste goes to landfill).
 No single use plastic bottles are shipped to the island (a policy that has been in place since opening in 2007).
-Nikoi avoids buying processed food and makes a lot of their own juices, mixes, syrups and soda water.
-Suppliers are asked to only ship in reusable containers.
-All recyclable waste (steel and aluminium is returned to Bintan where it is sold/given to local collectors.
-To provide an incentive for staff to collect and sort the waste any money collected from waste goes to a staff fund.
+Nikoi avoids buying processed food and makes their own juices, mixes, bread, muesli, jams, anchovies, ice cream, yoghurt, pasta, syrups and soda water.
+Suppliers are asked to use reusable containers for packaging.
+All recyclable waste (steel and aluminium) is returned to Bintan where it is sold/given to local collectors.
+To provide an incentive for staff to collect and sort the waste, any money collected from waste goes back to the staff.

 Waste is sorted into 17 different waste streams.
 Food waste is composted using an integrated system of biopods containing Black Soldier Fly larvae.
 Paper waste is used for bedding in the composting system as well as on permaculture gardens on the island and mainland.
 A glass pulveriser has been installed to process glass bottles.
 The glass sand that it produces is used in cement.
 There is no glass recycling program on Bintan.
 Sewerage waste is treated in aerobic and anaerobic septic systems.
 Many of the goods and souvenirs sold on the island are made from recycled products.
 This includes flip flops made from car tyres and bags made from recycled rice bags.
-Nikoi has purchased two "Precious Plastic" designed machines that allow plastic waste to be recycled into merchandise and art.
-The business now buys plastic waste to upcycle.
+Nikoi has also purchased two "Precious Plastic" designed machines that allow plastic waste to be recycled into merchandise and art.

-Nikoi has established a kitchen garden on Nikoi and a farm on Bintan.
-Both have been established using permaculture principles and only natural and organic fertilisers and pesticides.
-The aim is to provide fresher and better quality organic produce to our kitchen and better improve our knowledge of our food chain.
+Nikoi has established a kitchen garden on the island, as well as a 7ha farm on Bintan.
+Both have been established using permaculture principles and only use natural and organic fertilisers and pesticides.
+The aim is to provide fresher and better quality organic produce to our kitchen and to improve our knowledge of our food chain.
 The farm produces enough eggs, chicken, quail eggs for the islands to be self-sufficient.
 In addition a wide range of fruit and vegetables are grown organically with an emphasis on heirloom and local varieties.